-This is one of the Bonds described in the within-mentioned Resolution.
+This is one of the Bonds descri bed in the within-mentioned Resolution.

-Authentication Date: , 20
+Authentication Date:, 20

 U.S. BANK TRUST COMPANY, NATIONAL ASSOCIATION, as Paying Agent

+ByAuthorized Signatory

-By Authorized Signatory
+Authorized Signatory

-FORM OF ASSIGNMENT
+FORM O F ASSIGNMENT

-For value received, the undersigned do(es) hereby sell, assign and transfer unto the within Bond and do(es) hereby irrevocably constitute and appoint
+do(es) hereby sell, assign and transfer unto

-(Name, Address and Tax Identification or Social Security Number of Assignee)
+(Name, Address and Tax Identi fication or Social Security Number of Assignee)

-, attorney, to transfer the same on the registration books of the Bond Registrar, with full power of substitution in the premises.
+the within Bond and do(es) hereby irrevocab oly constitute and appoint ne registration books of the Bond Registrar, with full

 Dated:

 Signature Guaranteed:

 Note: Signature(s) must be guaranteed by a an eligible guarantor institution.
 Note: The signature(s) on this Assignment must correspond with the name(s) as written on the face of the within Bond in every particular without alteration or enlargement or any change whatsoever.